skierkowski/serverless-safeguards-plugin/README.md

 #### `path` (optional)
 If using a custom policy, this references the relative path to the safeguard base directory.

+#### `stage` (optional)
+By default a policy will run on all deployments, regardless of stage.
+However, if you want to scope the policy to only certain stages (e.g. `prod`), you can enforce the policy only on the selected stages.
+The stage field accepts string, or an array of strings, and if the current stage matches any of those, then the policy will be enforced.

 ## Usage